-Conditions will also ensure that adverse effects to other environmental resources caused by activities involved in creating, maintaining, or rehabilitating the roads under the Transportation System Management Plan are avoided.
+YCWA's proposed Project includes a Transportation System Management Plan (YCWA's proposed Condition LU1), which is intended to provide guidance for the rehabilitation and maintenance of Primary Project and recreation roads on all lands within the Project.
 Primary Project Roads are non-general use roads used primarily for the Project and are located within the existing FERC Project Boundary (and therefore, will be under FERC's jurisdiction for the proposed Project).
 Recreation Roads are considered the roads which exclusively provide access to a Project recreation facility.
 YCWA has consulted with the Forest Service to determine which roads are Primary Project Roads and which roads are Recreation Roads.